University of New Haven Visitors Policy & Access to Campus Guidelines

 This document** addresses the high impact areas of visitor concerns for the University and are detailed by department.
 Where applicable, a detailed, comprehensive version of the department’s policy is attached.
 In short, only immediate family of faculty, staff and students will be allowed to visit campus.
 Exceptions to this policy are outlined in the attachments.
 Only under special and extenuating circumstances can an employee invite a guest to campus.
 No overnight guests will be permitted and all appropriate screening policies must be followed.

-**The following standards will be reviewed in December 2020 or earlier based on current situations.
-This policy will be modified as needed.
-This document was last updated on August 25, 2020.
+**The following standards are being continuously reviewed, and this policy will be modified as needed.
+This document was last updated on December 8, 2020.

 Access to Campus